lsst/dp0_lsst_io/docs/delegate-resources/usability-exercises.rst

 use the expression ``(-2.5*log10({band}_calibFlux) + 31.4)`` to convert the fluxes in nanoJankys to magnitudes in the AB system.

 **Reminder**:
-If this takes more than 20 minutes in this task, in the feedback form please mark it as "could not be completed" in the feedback form and indicate how far you got.
+If  this task takes more than 20 minutes, please mark it as "could not be completed" in the feedback form and indicate how far you got.

 :ref:`DP0-Delegate-Resources-Exercises-Form`